Obama won't rush to act against Syria over chemical arms

 "We're not making any policy recommendations," Oren said in a telephone interview.
 "We think the issue is very complex."

-At his news conference, Obama insisted that "I've got to make sure I've got the facts" before declaring that the red line was crossed.
+At his news conference, Obama stressed the need for international consensus.
+Secretary of State John Kerry travels to Russia, which has backed Assad, for talks on Syria and other issues next week.

-"If we end up rushing to judgment without hard, effective evidence, then we can find ourselves in the position where we can't mobilize the international community to support what we do," he said.
+"If we end up rushing to judgment without hard, effective evidence, then we can find ourselves in the position where we can't mobilize the international community to support what we do," Obama said.

 Said Alterman: "Obama is looking for an opportunity to be decisive" in Syria.
 "You could either see it as reluctance, or patience."
-(Additional reporting by Patricia Zengerle, Mark Hosenball and Tabassum Zakaria; Editing by Alistair Bell and Mohammad Zargham)
+(Additional reporting by Patricia Zengerle, Mark Hosenball and Tabassum Zakaria; Editing by Alistair Bell and David Brunnstrom)